 (Pedantry note: I am, of course, aware of the debate among Greek historians about the nature of the phalanx.
 I hold – with some modifications – the ‘orthodox’ view on the hoplite phalanx (more Western Way of War and less Greek Warfare: Myths and Realities) and so that’s what you’ll get here.
 Don’t worry if that means nothing to you – it’s just there to inform the handful of people who care.
 This argument is unchanged in either case.)

 This impression – that the hoplite somehow belongs to Sparta – is reinforced by the way that objects, like the Corinthian helmet, the round Greek aspis shield (those Spartan obstacle course races use both!), sometimes even the complete hoplite panoply (note: panoply means “all the gear” and refers to the complete set of equipment, in this case, of a hoplite), have been assimilated not as Greek imagery but as Spartan imagery in popular culture.
-I’ve seen more bad web-article than I can count where this stuff is describes as ‘Spartan’ equipment, as if the rest of the Greeks carried something different.
+I’ve seen more bad web-articles than I can count where this stuff is describes as ‘Spartan’ equipment, as if the rest of the Greeks carried something different.

 This…is nonsense.
 The hoplite phalanx was the common fighting style of essentially all Greek poleis.
 It was not unique to Sparta.